SebastienEveno/mckinseysolvegame/README.md

 This Python package helps you to solve the Ecosystem Building game from the McKinsey Solve Game.
 In this game, you need to find a sustainable chain of 8 species among many species (39 in total).

-This package offers to call the `find-sustainable-food-chain` method that accepts a list of species and returns a solution that maximizes the number of species that can create a sustainable food chain.
+This package offers to call the `find_sustainable_food_chain` method that accepts a list of species and returns a solution that maximizes the number of species that can create a sustainable food chain.

 ## Installation